Virtual Assistant

 Detailed Connection of a Relay on the I/O Module

-The system evaluates every minute the electrical power fed back or drawn from the power grid.
+The system evaluates every minute the power fed back or withdrawn from the electrical grid.

-In case of surplus, it activates the various configured and connected devices.
+In the case of surplus fed back, it activates the various configured and connected devices.

 For example, if there is a surplus of 1000 W or more, it activates the 1000 W water heater.

-Conversely, if there is no longer any surplus and energy is being drawn from the grid, the system deactivates the necessary devices to limit the draw.
+Conversely, if there is no longer any surplus and energy is being withdrawn from the grid, the system deactivates the necessary devices to limit the withdrawal.

 It is not possible to set priorities for activation or deactivation among the devices; they are only controlled based on their nominal power to maximize self-consumption.

-To be as flexible as possible, it is recommended to connect devices that are as low powered as possible so that they can be activated with little surplus.
+To be as flexible as possible, it is recommended to connect the least powerful devices so that they can be activated with minimal surplus.

-For example, each phase of a 3000 W water heater can be connected to an independent relay to benefit from three levels of 1000 W.
+For instance, each phase of a 3000 W water heater can be connected to an independent relay to benefit from three steps of 1000 W.

 Special Notes

-Minimum Power and Number of Phases of a Charger
+Minimum Power and Number of Phases of a Station

-In general, an electric vehicle requires at least 6A to begin charging.
+Generally, an electric vehicle requires a minimum of 6A to start charging.
 Some vehicles need 8A or 10A.
-A minimum set below this can cause an error on the vehicle.
+Setting a minimum below this may cause an error on the vehicle.

-This minimum of 6A is the same for single-phase and three-phase systems.
-That is, 1380 W in single-phase 230V or 4140 W in three-phase.
+This minimum of 6A is the same for single-phase and three-phase systems, meaning 1380 W in single-phase 230V or 4140 W in three-phase.

-Consequence on optimization: a vehicle plugged into a three-phase charger requires at least 4140 W of solar surplus for the system to initiate charging.
+Consequence on optimization: a vehicle plugged into a three-phase station requires at least 4140 W of solar surplus for the system to start charging.

-In the case of small photovoltaic installations (5-8 kWp), the surplus necessary for activating the charger will thus only be available in summer and during the day.
+In the case of small photovoltaic installations (5-8 kWp), the surplus necessary to activate the station will only be available in summer and during the day.

-It is recommended in these cases to connect the 3 phases of the charger to 3 relays or at least to 3 independent switches so that the user can easily switch from one to three phases.
+It is therefore recommended in these cases to connect the 3 phases of the station to 3 relays or at least to 3 independent switches so that the user can easily switch from one to three phases.
 See the diagram above.

-When wanting to change the number of phases of the charger, the main breaker of the charger must be turned off, the phases of the connection must be activated or deactivated, and the charger must be reactivated.
+When changing the number of phases of the station, the main circuit breaker of the station must be turned off, the phases of the connection activated or deactivated, and then the station reactivated.

-The optimization system does not allow control of the phases and automatic switching from single-phase to bi- or three-phase charging.
+The optimization system does not allow for control of the phases and automatic switching from single-phase charging to bi- or three-phase charging.

-When a vehicle is plugged into the charger but the solar surplus is not sufficient for charging to initiate, the vehicle waits until the charger supplies electricity.
+When a vehicle is connected to the station but the solar surplus is insufficient for charging to start, the vehicle enters a standby mode until the station provides electricity.

-In some cases, the vehicle may enter complete sleep mode after a while, and when the charger supplies electricity again, charging does not start until the vehicle is "woken up" by the user.
+In some cases, the vehicle may completely go into standby after some time, and when the station provides electricity again, charging does not start until the vehicle is "awakened" by the user.

-Some vehicles can be updated to avoid these unexpected sleeps.
+Some vehicles can be updated to avoid these unexpected standby modes.
 Consult the vehicle manufacturer.

 Older Vehicles

-Some older vehicles (pre-2012-2014) do not tolerate variations in power during charging and thus cannot be controlled via the optimization system.
+Some older vehicles (pre-2012-2014) do not support power variation during charging and are therefore not controllable via the optimization system.

 Heat Pumps (SG-Ready)